-- (a) The arbitrator shall neither add to, subtract from, modify, ignore, or alter the terms or provisions of this Agreement.
-Arbitration shall be confined solely to the application and/or interpretation of this Agreement and the precise issue(s) submitted for arbitration.
-The arbitrator shall refrain from issuing any statement of opinion or conclusions not essential to the determination of the issues submitted. - (b) Where an administrator has made a judgment involving the exercise of discretion, such as decisions regarding tenure, the arbitrator shall not substitute the arbitrator's judgment for that of the administrator.
+- (b) Where an administrator has made a judgment involving the exercise of discretion, such as decisions regarding tenure, the arbitrator shall not substitute the arbitrator's judgment for that of the administrator.
 Nor shall the arbitrator review such decision except for the purpose of determining whether the decision has violated this Agreement.
 If the arbitrator determines that the Agreement has been violated, the arbitrator shall direct the University to take appropriate action.
 The arbitrator may award back salary where the arbitrator determines that the employee is not receiving the appropriate salary from the University, but the arbitrator may not award other monetary damages or penalties.
 If notice that further employment will not be offered is not given on time, the arbitrator may direct the University to renew the appointment only upon a finding that no other remedy is adequate and that the notice was given so late that (a) the employee was deprived of a reasonable opportunity to seek other employment, or (b) the employee actually rejected an offer of comparable employment that the employee otherwise would have accepted. - (c) An arbitrator's decision awarding employment beyond the sixth year shall not entitle the employee to tenure.
 In such cases the employee shall serve during the seventh year without further right to notice that the employee will not be offered employment thereafter.
-If an employee is reappointed at the direction of an arbitrator, the President or designee may reassign the employee during such reappointment. - 908 (4) Arbitrability.
-Issues of arbitrability shall be bifurcated from the 909 substantive issue(s) and, whenever possible, determined by means of a hearing 910 conducted by conference call.
-The arbitrator shall have ten (10) days from the hearing 911 to render a decision on arbitrability.
-If the issue is judged to be arbitrable, an arbitrator 912 shall then be selected to hear the substantive issue(s) in accordance with the provisions 913 of this Agreement. - 914 (5) Conduct of Hearing.
-The arbitrator shall hold the hearing in Miami-915 Dade County, unless otherwise agreed by the parties.
-The hearing shall commence 916 within twenty-five (25) days of the arbitrator's acceptance of selection, or as soon 917 thereafter as is practicable, and the arbitrator shall issue the decision within thirty (30) 918 days of the close of the hearing or the submission of briefs, whichever is later, unless
+If an employee is reappointed at the direction of an arbitrator, the President or designee may reassign the employee during such reappointment. - (4) Arbitrability.
+Issues of arbitrability shall be bifurcated from the substantive issue(s) and, whenever possible, determined by means of a hearing conducted by conference call.
+The arbitrator shall have ten (10) days from the hearing to render a decision on arbitrability.
+If the issue is judged to be arbitrable, an arbitrator shall then be selected to hear the substantive issue(s) in accordance with the provisions of this Agreement. - (5) Conduct of Hearing.
+The arbitrator shall hold the hearing in Miami-Dade County, unless otherwise agreed by the parties.
+The hearing shall commence within twenty-five (25) days of the arbitrator's acceptance of selection, or as soon thereafter as is practicable, and the arbitrator shall issue the decision within thirty (30) days of the close of the hearing or the submission of briefs, whichever is later, unless additional time is agreed to by the parties.

-919 additional time is agreed to by the parties.
-The decision shall be in writing and shall set 920 forth findings of fact, reasoning, and conclusions on the issues submitted.
-Except as 921 expressly specified in this Article, the provisions of the Florida Arbitration Code, Chapter 922 682, Florida Statutes, shall not apply.
-Except as modified by the provisions of this Agreement, arbitration proceedings shall be conducted in accordance with the Labor 923 Arbitration Rules and Procedures of the American Arbitration Association and the Code 924 of Professional Responsibility for Arbitrators of Labor-Management Disputes of the 925 National Academy of Arbitrators, the American Arbitration Association, and the Federal 926 927 Mediation and Conciliation Service.
+The decision shall be in writing and shall set forth findings of fact, reasoning, and conclusions on the issues submitted.
+Except as expressly specified in this Article, the provisions of the Florida Arbitration Code, Chapter 682, Florida Statutes, shall not apply.
+Except as modified by the provisions of this Agreement, arbitration proceedings shall be conducted in accordance with the Labor Arbitration Rules and Procedures of the American Arbitration Association and the Code of Professional Responsibility for Arbitrators, the American Arbitration Association, and the Federal Mediation and Conciliation Service.